Table of Contents

 - Generating an ecosystem of six catalyst corridors, linking key areas, generating synergies, improving accessibility, generating social opportunities, and optimizing logistics operations, among others.

-- Creating new and sustainable jobs promotes the transition towards a decarbonized, digital, and decentralized economy.
+- Creating new and sustainable jobs to promote the transition towards a decarbonized, digital, and decentralized economy.

 The long-term planning instrument not only establishes key initiatives distributed by region.
 These allow for guiding and balancing national development and also promote the creation of employment.
 Several of the country’s regions have been targeted by the National Strategic Plan of Costa Rica 2050.
 Among them are the following: